 In a world full of corruption and cynicism, faith that the power ‘at the top’ is truly benevolent may seem naive.
 Yet this faith has been demonstrated to do positive things for a person’s life and state of mind.

-Worse, despite all of the empirical data that we now have access to considered alongside our considerable logical abilities.
+Worse, despite all of the empirical data that we now have access to, considered alongside our considerable logical abilities.
 The fact remains that while we might be able to control some of the events in our lives, humans have proved to be hopeless at knowing how the plans we make are likely to make us feel.

 Faulty simulation is how most of us use our brain and advertisers just love it.
-They tell us “Stop and think how it will feel riding down the street in this brand new convertible [I want to sell you] with the wind in your hair.
+They tell us “Stop and think how you will feel riding down the street in this brand new convertible [I want to sell you] with the wind in your hair.
 Just imagine how all of your friends in the street will envy you!”

-‘Our Will’, in this sense, is when we push ahead with our plans, failing to see that most of what we plan just makes us unhappy.
+‘Our will’, in this sense, is when we push ahead with our plans, failing to see that most of what we plan just makes us unhappy.